Healthdirect Free Australian health advice you can count on.

 Key facts

-• Bullying is behaviour that is repeated and intended to cause psychological, social or physical harm.
+• Bullying is repeated behaviour that is meant to cause emotional, social, or physical harm.

-• Bullying can be harmful to your mental health, your self-esteem and your social relationships.
+• Bullying can be harmful to your mental health, self-esteem and relationships.

 • People who bully often have low self-esteem.